National Labor Relations Act of 1935: Exclusions

 The NLRA 1935 also does not include additional measures to protect the rights of racial minorities in the workplace.
 At the time, unions like the American Federation of Labor did not grant membership to black laborers while other unions like the CIO engaged in internal discrimination, providing more preferable jobs and seniority to its white members.
-Employers also engaged in discrimination against black union members by restricting their ability to organize and collectively barging with white laborers.
+Employers also engaged in discrimination against black union members by restricting their ability to organize and collectively bargain with white laborers.
 The NAACP urged Senator Robert Wagner to add a non-discrimination provision to the bill to protect against union and employee race discrimination.
 Despite pushes from the NAACP and National Urban League to correct discriminatory practices, the law was written without the inclusion of an anti-discrimination clause.

 The act also excludes independent contractors, domestic workers, and farm workers.
 In recent years, advocacy organizations like the National Domestic Workers' Alliance have worked on the state level to pass a Domestic Workers' Bill of Rights, to extend to domestic workers the protections granted under the NLRA.
 Similar advocacy efforts are taking place on behalf of farm workers.

-The Social Security Act of 1935 excluded from coverage about half the workers in the American economy.
-Among the excluded groups were agricultural and domestic workers—a large percentage of whom were African Americans.